tianhuizhou/tianhuizhou.github.io/projects/project-1.md

         }
 ```

+<h3 id="result">Running the program for real data sample</h3>
+We randomly pick up 100 courses from actual KCC data for our testing data set.
-There are some pictures for testing example, which is scheduling 100 courses and 47 teachers to 16 classrooms and 7 time periods.
+There are some pictures for testing example, which is scheduling 100 courses and 44 teachers to 16 classrooms and 7 time periods.
 <img class="ui large image" src="../images/TimetableResult.png" alt="result" />

 The program is able to read input files and output a timetable as csv file to show the details.